TrivadisPF/platys-modern-data-platform/cookbooks/recipes/creating-adr-with-log4brains/README.md

 ## Create a new ADR

-Navigate to the `adr` folder created above
+Navigate to the `adr` folder created above and run the `adr new` command

 ```
 cd adr